WatsonDataPlatform/E2ELab/datascientist/machinelearning/Readme.md

 #Step 6.
 Running Decision Tree Lab

-1. From the DSX home page go to “Machine Learning with DSX - Lab” in “My Recent Notebooks” section
+1. Click on your project name

-2. Open “Machine Learning with DSX - Lab” notebook in the list by clicking on the name of the notebook
+2. Open “Machine Learning with DSX - Lab”  by clicking on the pencil icon at the far right of the notebook name

 3. Execute every code section in the order in which the sections appear by clicking on the button ![](https://github.com/WatsonDataPlatform/E2ELab/blob/master/datascientist/machinelearning/doc/media/Execute-section.png) or by using the menu Cell&gt; Run Cells.
 The lab covers the following actions: